nualagr/the-lord-of-the-rings-game/README.md

 - to provide a failure to proceed message
 - to show a 'proceed to the next level' message
 - to congratulate winners and show them their score
+- to provide the user with the rules of the game
 - to provide winners with a visual prize modal which displays character information.

 <br>